Brionconroy/coffee-social-react/README.md

 The first thing you should do when creating a new project is to deploy it as quick as you can to prevent any nasty errors that might be a pain to fix when your project is complete.
 For this project I used Heroku to deploy too.
-The framework I used in this project was Django, so the first thing you need to do is to create a Django project in you work space and install all the supporting libraries.
-Once evrthing is installed you should you should make a migration to the database with a small model to make sure everything works.
+I used in React, so the first thing you need to do is to create a React project in you work space and install all the supporting libraries.
+Once everything is installed you should make sure everthing is working with some hello world text.